macjabeth/Lambda-Redux-Friends/README.md

 - Add a route for a login page and build out a simple login form with username and password inputs and a submit button (design this however you would like).
 - The login action creator should dispatch a "logging in" action, return the promise created by `axios.post`, then save the returned token to localStorage.
 You can connect your Login component, and show a spinner on your form or in your button while the login request is happening.
-- When the request returns, use the history object in your Login component to navigate your user to your FriendsList route
+- When the request returns, use the history object in your Login component to navigate your user to your FrennsList route
 - Create a `<PrivateRoute />` component to protect your other routes.
 It should check localStorage for a token, and redirect the user to your login route if there is not a token.
-- Create a protected route for your friends list.
+- Create a protected route for your frenns list.
 Remember, if the user isn't logged in, navigating to this protected route will redirect them to the login page.
-- In your FriendsList component, rendered with `<ProtectedRoute />`, you will create a list of your friends that you get from the API using React and Redux.
+- In your FrennsList component, rendered with `<ProtectedRoute />`, you will create a list of your frenns that you get from the API using React and Redux.

 ## Root Reducer and our State Tree